Brokeback Mountain: Development

 Screenwriter Diana Ossana discovered Annie Proulx's short story, Brokeback Mountain, in October 1997, just days after its publication.
 She convinced writing partner Larry McMurtry to read it; he thought it was a "masterpiece".
 The pair asked Proulx if they could adapt it into a film screenplay; although she did not think that the story would work as a film, she agreed.
 In a 1999 interview with The Missouri Review, Proulx praised their screenplay.
 Ossana said that convincing a director and production company to make the film was a challenging and nonstop process.
 Gus Van Sant attempted to make the film, hoping to cast Matt Damon and Joaquin Phoenix as Ennis and Jack, respectively.
 He also considered Leonardo DiCaprio, Brad Pitt and Ryan Phillippe.
 Josh Hartnett was originally attached to the film but dropped out due to scheduling conflicts with The Black Dahlia.
 Damon, who previously worked with Van Sant on Good Will Hunting, told the director, "Gus, I did a gay movie (The Talented Mr. Ripley), then a cowboy movie (All the Pretty Horses).
 I can't follow it up with a gay-cowboy movie!"
-Instead, Van Sant went on to make the 2008 biographical film Milk, based on the life of gay rights activist and politician Harvey Milk.
+Van Sant assessed that most of the stars he approached were uncomfortable with the homosexual material.
+Due to the casting struggles, Van Sant went on to make the 2008 biographical film Milk, based on the life of gay rights activist and politician Harvey Milk.
 According to Ossana, Edward Norton, Joel Schumacher and dozens of others were approached to direct: "They all came back saying they loved it but no one would commit."

 Focus Features CEO James Schamus optioned the film rights in 2001, but thought it was a risky project.
 Pedro Almodóvar was initially offered the opportunity to direct, but turned it down, citing concerns about artistic freedom.
 At Ossana's request, Schamus showed the story and screenplay to director Ang Lee.
 Lee decided to make Hulk instead; his experience of Hulk, and Crouching Tiger, Hidden Dragon from two years prior left him exhausted.
 In 2003, he considered retirement but Brokeback Mountain came back to his mind and tempted him back into filmmaking.
 Lee attempted to get the film made as an independent producer.
 However, this did not work out, and before Lee would take a break after finishing Hulk, he contacted Schamus about Brokeback Mountain.
 Schamus thought Brokeback Mountain embraced the American West without being a traditional Western, and told Lee that he should consider directing it.
 Lee said, "Towards the end [of the script] ...
 I got tears in my eyes".
 He was particularly drawn to the authentic rural American life and repression depicted in the story.
 Bill Pohlad of River Road Entertainment, who had a two-year partnership with Focus Features, helped finance the film.